ParadoxSpiral/libmpv-rs/README.md

 * events: multi-threaded event enumeration
 * protocol: implementation of custom `filereader://` protocol that… reads files
 * sdl2: draw onto an sdl2 framebuffer, keybindings
+`path` should be a valid (local if using protocol) path, e.g. music, or a youtube video.

 # Dependencies
 Libmpv is required, and in the case of the last example sdl2.